moraxh/MyPortfolio/src/content/projects/ThermodynamicsLabWeb.md

 ---
 name: Thermodynamics Lab Web
-tech: A web application for a thermodynamics lab located in the Division of Engineering at the University of Guanajuato.
+description: A web application for a thermodynamics lab located in the Division of Engineering at the University of Guanajuato.
+tech:
   - astro
   - tailwindcss
   - figma
   - javascript
 isProfessional: true
+thumbnail: ThermodynamicsLabWeb/thumbnail.png
 ---